ofauchon/go-perfsuite/README.md

-##Loadwizard : Load injector for Gophers##
+# Loadwizard : Load generator in GO

-# Introduction

-Loadwizard is an attempt to write my own load generator in Go.
+Loadwizard is an attempt to write a new load generator in Go.

-Design choices
+Features:

-- Use Golang for the load generator
+- Only one language (GO) for both load generator core components and performance scripts
-- Use Golang for performance scripts (go script built built as .so plugins)
-- Implement common basic injection features (RampUp, Rendezvous ...)
+- Basic injection features at first (constant load, RampUp)
-- Send metrics and logs (InfluxDB, Graphite, Elk)
+- No onboard metrics and logs processing (everything sent to InfluxDB, Graphite or Elk)

 Why Golang ?

-It's a cool, fast, flexible & powerfull language.
+First, It's a cool language.
+But it's also fast and flexible...

-It evident the core injection part of the project would be in go.
-After making  experiments with LUA and JS engines, I found out it would be more efficient and fast to write injection scripts in go, too.
+Experiments with LUA and JS based load generators convinced me a full-GO solution would be more efficient.

 I choosed the 'GO plugin' approach to isolate loadwizard core and custom performance scripts